 Ornamental peppers are typically smaller plants with some form of unique or beautiful visual characteristic.
 They are typically grown for garden appeal rather than for the edible fruits (though they are all okay to eat).

-Some ornamental pepper plants have purple or black foliage, while others have variegated leaves and fruits.
-If you have an extra spot for some edible landscaping, these plants will do the trick, and produce edible fruits if you want to spice up your cooking.
+Some ornamental pepper plants have purple or black foliage, while others have variegated leaves and colorful fruits.
+If you have an extra spot for some edible landscaping, these plants will do the trick.
+Plus, they’ll produce useful fruits if you want to spice up your cooking!

 1. Fish Peppers

-The fish pepper has an amazing backstory, and were almost lost to lack of cultivation.
+The fish pepper has an amazing backstory, and was almost lost to lack of cultivation.
 However, the plant variety was saved and lives on today, with seeds readily available for gardeners.
-Get seeds here >
+Get seeds here at Bohica Pepper Hut or Rare Seeds.

-The fish pepper is basically the epitome of the ornamental pepper plant.
-The plants are small in size, around 2 feet in height when mature.
+The fish pepper is basically the epitome of the ornamental pepper.
+The plants are small in size, around 2 feet tall when mature.
 They also have variegated leaves, with gorgeous greens and whites speckling the foliage.

 Not only that, but the peppers themselves become variegated too!
 The fruits ripen from a striped green and white coloration, through oranges, browns and reds, finally to a purely deep red color.